Azure/aaz/Commands/self-help/solution/_create.md

 # [Command] _self-help solution create_

-Create a solution for the specific Azure resource or subscription using the triggering criteria and requiredInputs.
+Create a solution for the specific Azure resource or subscription using the triggering criteria from discovery solutions.

 ## Versions